tacoman/tacoman.github.io/_posts/2019-02-02-trace-labs-global.markdown

 to find actual missing persons, I took on the challenge of finding information leaks on him instead.

 He gave me a list of existing handles, emails, and even his real name(!), and I went to see what I could find.
 And honestly, I didn't have to go as far as you might think to make him uncomfortable with what was out there.
-(And yes, he's getting to vet this post and redact this section before publication- just because it's OSINT doesn't mean we have to intentionally call any of this out.)
+(And yes, he's got to vet this post and redact this section before publication.
+Just because it's OSINT doesn't mean I'm going to freely republish against someone's will.)

 * A dotfiles repo that leaked both his platform of choice and an employer
 * A few political social media interactions from other users directed at an otherwise inactive account
 * Reddit showed up, but the post in the preview was conspicuously missing.
 He confirmed that this had been due to a recently deleted account, but the search engine hadn't caught up yet.
 * LinkedIn provided a giveaway on his true identity.
-* archive.org
+* archive.org gave away some extra info on his past doings.

 ```
 <jtrevner> Depending on how this goes I might have to kill this name IDK